Wes Craven’s 1991 horror hoot The People Under the Stairs gets collectible Blu-ray release today

 The Donnas love horror, wish Freddie Krueger would Spend the Night

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
-24, 2002 By Steve Newton When yours truly hooks up via cell with Donnas vocalist Brett Anderson, she’s in the band’s bus as it winds through the Colorado mountains en route to Salt Lake City and the first of four shows with New York City hotshots the Strokes. … Continue reading The Donnas love horror, wish Freddie Krueger would Spend the Night
+ORIGINALLY PUBLISHED ON OCT.
+24, 2002 By Steve Newton When yours truly hooks up via cell with Donnas vocalist Brett Anderson, she’s in the band’s bus as it winds through the Colorado mountains en route to Salt Lake City and the first of four shows with New York City hotshots the Strokes.
+It’s movie time, … Continue reading The Donnas love horror, wish Freddie Krueger would Spend the Night

 Meeting the men behind Freddy Krueger inside Wes Craven’s Nightmare Cafe